Implementation Resources for AI in Education

 For states, districts, and communities who are considering developing guidelines, we compiled a repository of AI guidelines and resources intended for use in K-12 education; our colleagues at New America’s Open Technology Institute have created a complementary guide for educators grappling with ethical privacy and security considerations inherent when using AI.

-Note: The listing of the below resources is solely for educational purposes and does not imply endorsement by New America, nor discrimination against similar resources not mentioned.
+Note: Resources shared are solely for educational purposes and does not imply endorsement by New America, nor discrimination against similar resources not mentioned.